jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 "Did you observe this in the Price family?"

 "Yes.
-Robert Price has invested substantial time and resources in Ethan's hockey careerwhich isn't inherently problematic.
+Robert Price has invested substantial time and resources in Ethan's hockey career—which isn't inherently problematic.
 But he's also expressed that Ethan's choices feel like personal betrayal.
 That's enmeshment.
 Ethan's autonomy threatens Robert's sense of identity."

 "What about the relationship with Sophia Chen?
 Did you assess whether she's manipulating him?"